 Employee engagement is a buzzword for managers these days, and for good reason.
-Gallup’s recent State of the American Workplace showed that employee engagement increases productivity by 17 percent and boosts profitability by 21 percent.
+We know that engaged employees are more likely to be productive, displaying more discretionary effort.
 With these benefits in mind, you can see that engaged employees are the key to a productive and profitable workforce.

 But when it comes to improving employee engagement, should you try and engage all of your employees equally—or focus on a select few?
 Read on to find out.